Strauss66/CSE210-Projects/README.md

 # cse210-student-template
-Johan Guerrero Avitia - El patron
+Johan Guerrero Avitia - El patron.

-This is the start of a new era.
+This is the start of a new era!

 This repository contains the starter code for many different projects.
 They are arranged as follows: